Azure/azure-powershell/src/Accounts/Accounts/help/Get-AzConfig.md

 Gets the configs of Azure PowerShell.
 By default it lists all the configs.
 You can filter the result using various parameters.

+> [!NOTE]
+> Configs have priorities.
+Generally speaking, Process scope has higher priority than CurrentUser scope; a config that applies to a certain cmdlet has higher priority than that applies to a module, again higher than Az.
+> To reduce confusion, the result of `Get-AzConfig` shows those configs that are taking effect.
+It is a combination of all the configs, but not literally all the configs.
+However, you could always view them by applying different filter parameters, such as `-Scope`.

 ## EXAMPLES

 ### Example 1